torquebox/torquebox.org/news/2011-06-10-torquebox-gem.md

 We tried to make TorqueBox 1.x as easy to install as possible but it still involved downloading and unzipping an archive and setting some environment variables.
-And, if you wanted to use an existing JRuby with TorqueBox 1.x, it required even more steps.
+If you wanted to use TorqueBox 1.x with RVM or an existing JRuby installation, it required even more steps.
 Don't you think it would be so much easier if there was one `gem install` command to install everything?

-We sure do!
+We thought so, too!

 # gem install torquebox-server